-I am in a dispute with paypal at the moment, where I am trying to get funds transferred from one paypal account that isnt verified to one that is.
+I am in a dispute with Paypal at the moment, where I am trying to get funds transferred from one paypal account that isnt verified to one that is.

 I have noticed this morning that Paypal have taken a payment of less than £1 out of my bank account, and its showing as a direct debit payment.